erwinfs/covid19-curves/README.md

 # UK COVID-19 Curves

 Given the reporting dip every weekend the script now uses a moving 7 day moving average.
-This project contains some Python code that used to fits exponential curves to official UK COVID-19 data that is released daily here: https://www.gov.uk/guidance/coronavirus-covid-19-information-for-the-public
+This project contains some Python code that used to fit exponential curves to official UK COVID-19 data that is released daily here: https://www.gov.uk/guidance/coronavirus-covid-19-information-for-the-public

 The curves have become less relevant every day as the data is fortunately not